 Both scenarios require careful planning but are feasible.
 It’s also clear that the transferor needs to give up a degree of autonomy in order to mitigate the tax threat but when you’ve got a few hundred thousand as a potential liability it could be a worthy trade.

 On a final note, I can’t stress the importance of diversifying your assets enough.
-Those with most of their wealth in property will have a difficult time in mitigating tax which will often require liquidating their portfolios or even taking riskier strategies involving equity release…but maybe I’ll write about that another day.
+Those with most of their wealth in property will have a difficult time in mitigating tax which may require liquidating their portfolios, taking riskier strategies involving equity release or specialist strategies involving limited incorporation with alphabet share classes (not a quick fix, often taking several years to structure properly)…but maybe I’ll write about that another day.

 Should you like to explore your personal circumstances, complete the enquiry form below or book a call via the calendly widget below.